New-to-College Student

 You can also apply for our available scholarships.

-After you've applied for admission and been accepted, you'll need to submit your supporting documents.
+After you've applied for admission and been accepted, you will need to submit your supporting documents.

 Visit the pages linked below to learn how to submit your documents.